Rafael Devers Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.89).
+- The Nationals have a 4.87 team ERA that ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender 177 total home runs at a rate of 1.5 per game (most in baseball).
+- Nationals pitchers combine to allow the most home runs in baseball (178 total, 1.5 per game).

-- His most recent appearance came on Wednesday against the Philadelphia Phillies, when the left-hander tossed five innings, surrendering six earned runs while giving up seven hits.
+- The lefty last pitched on Thursday against the Philadelphia Phillies, when he went five innings, allowing no earned runs while giving up one hit.

-- In 23 games this season, the 24-year-old has a 4.62 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.